alexbarbosa1989/HotRodClient-TestCache/README.md

 git clone -b RHDG_8.4 https://github.com/alexbarbosa1989/HotRodClient-TestCache/
 ~~~

-Each project should be compilated and executed separately.
+Each project should be compilated and executed separately:
 - To execute datagrid-jboss-marshalling go to HotRodClient-TestCache/datagrid-jboss-marshalling directory and then execute:
   ~~~
   mvn clean package exec:exec